w3c/wpsig/spc-psd2.md

 In particular, we make the following assumptions specific to SPC:

-* [SPC-SA-1] <a name="spc-sa-1"></a> Display integrity: Once SPC has been called, code running in the browser (e.g., in the JavaScript environment) cannot tamper with the display of transaction information by the browser (or authenticator).
+* [SPC-SA-1] <a name="spc-sa-1"></a> Display integrity: Once SPC has been called, code running in the browser (e.g., in the JavaScript environment) cannot tamper with the display of transaction information by the browser.
-* [SPC-SA-2] <a name="spc-sa-2"></a> Signing integrity: The transaction information displayed by the browser (or authenticator) is the same information that is signed by the authenticator.
+* [SPC-SA-2] <a name="spc-sa-2"></a> Signing integrity: The transaction information displayed by the browser is the same information that is signed by the authenticator.

 ## Detailed Evaluation of PSD2 Requirements and SPC